Impact

 Affected Systems

 Google Chrome versions earlier than 149.0.7827.53 are affected.
-Users of any Chrome installation that has not yet updated to a recent release must address the issue immediately.
+Users who have not yet updated to a recent release must address the issue immediately.

 Risk and Exploitability